 Dr. Joseph Coughlin

 Director, AgeLab | Massachusetts Institute of Technology

 Joseph F. Coughlin, Ph.D., is the Director of the Massachusetts Institute of Technology’s AgeLab, created in 1999 to invent new ideas and creatively translate technologies into practical solutions that improve people’s health and enable them to “do things” throughout their lifespans.
-His team at AgeLab believes innovations in how products are designed, services are delivered, or policies are implemented are of critical importance to our quality of life tomorrow.
+His team at AgeLab believes innovations in how products are designed, services are delivered, and policies are implemented are of critical importance to our quality of life tomorrow.

 Dr. Coughlin also teaches in MIT’s Department of Urban Studies & Planning and the Sloan School’s Advanced Management Program.
 He was appointed by President George W. Bush to the White House Advisory Committee on Aging and by Governor Charlie Baker to the Governor’s Council on Aging in Massachusetts where he co-chaired the Innovation & Technology Subcommittee.

 Governor Charlie Baker was sworn in for a second term as the 72nd Governor of the Commonwealth of Massachusetts on January 3, 2019, after a first term focused on moving Massachusetts forward through bipartisan, results-driven leadership.
 Working with partners in the Legislature and in local communities, Governor Baker has put Massachusetts at the forefront of finding solutions to the opioid and heroin epidemic.
 Two major bills signed into law by Governor Baker have helped serve as models for other states fighting the epidemic and other important updates to drug laws have been made to help police officers crack down on fentanyl traffickers.